maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Update MCQ to accept units.
 * Add a base N check to the numeric input.
 * Refactor DB of 'insterStars' and remove stack_input_factory::convert_legacy_insert_stars.
 Really use new values throughout.
 See [Future plans for syntax of answers and STACK](Syntax_Future.md)
-* Refactor numerical answer tests to make proper use of ast.

 ## Other